simone-sanfratello/service-systemd/README.md

 Setup a node.js app as `systemd` service.

-Sometimes you just want an "old style" daemon for tiny services or small devices like a RaspberryPi
+Sometimes you just want an "old style" daemon for simple services.
+Sometimes you have to deploy in small devices (like a RaspberryPi) and you can't use Docker and all the band.

 ## Installing